JHaack4/CaveGen/readme.txt

-drawNoGateLife - doesn't draw the gate's life drawNoObjects - doesn't draw any objects findGoodLayouts 0.01 - runs a heuristic to only output images for the best 1% of layouts
+drawNoGateLife - doesn't draw the gate's life drawNoObjects - doesn't draw any objects findGoodLayouts 0.01 - runs a heuristic to only output images for the best 1% of layouts requiredMapUnits unitType,rot,idFrom,doorFrom,doorTo;... - only outputs maps such that
+	for the ith entry in this semicolon separated list, the ith map unit generated has this unit type and rotation, and is attached at the door with id doorTo to the map unit with id idFrom at the door with id doorFrom

 EXAMPLES:
 java -jar CaveGen.jar seed story -seed 0x12345678 -drawSpawnPoints